Don’t be left scratching your head in front of the computer with a question burning inside your head.

 Yes, if it is an After School, Mini Soccer Course or Weekend Soccer as well as some Holiday Camps which can now be booked daily.

-All courses should be booked online if it is still open.
-Please check if the course is still open for payment.
-It is also possible to join and register pitch-side with an InterSoccer Coach directly on the pitch.
+All courses should be booked online and a prorated fee will be automatically calculated in the platform after the 2d course onward.
 If not, email InterSoccer Office & a price will be set for the remainder of the course plus payment method.

 “I would like an InterSoccer course in my region, is this possible?”